-IDF has developed all the necessary guidance to help the dairy sector substantially reduce its environmental impacts such as carbon footprint through sustainable initiatives.
-In this article, we are going to highlight some of the work currently being done within IDF, and what we hope to achieve in the future to commit to our goals.
+IDF is developing important guidance to help the dairy sector to measure and reduce its carbon footprint.
+In this article, we are going to highlight some of the work currently being done within IDF.

-The IDF Dairy Sustainability Outlook 5, which was released in July, inspires new initiatives across all continents.
-In this regard, we will soon launch a new section of our website where all the initiatives included in the past editions of the DSO will be showcased, addressing its direct, positive impact on specific UN SDGs.
+The IDF Dairy Sustainability Outlook 5, which was released last July, inspires new initiatives across all continents.
+In this regard, we have launched a new section of our corporate website where all the initiatives included in the past editions of the IDF DSO are showcased, addressing its direct, positive impact on specific UN SDGs.
 A Climate Action special edition will also be published in October.

 The Pathways to Dairy Net-Zero initiative was launched on September 22, 2021.
 Over 100 leading organisations, and 11 of the 20 largest dairy companies already support the initiative, including IDF.
 The initiative has been described as a “vibrant, growing movement, the first of its kind in the world”.
 Pathways to Dairy Net Zero will be the highlight of the side event that IDF, GDP and Uruguay will be organising to convey the ongoing efforts that the global dairy sector is already putting into practice all around the world to foster climate action.

 A new edition of the IDF bulletin dedicated to a new update of the IDF global Carbon Footprint standard for the dairy sector was recently published and it’s already available on IDF corporate website (www.fil-idf.org).
 The new methodology was presented at a special session during the IDF World Dairy Summit 2022 in Delhi, India.
 The purpose of this bulletin is to share the revised IDF Carbon Footprint methodology to create an LCA Global Standard that can assist the dairy industry in its efforts to reduce GHG emissions across all its value chains.